Skip to main content

 After transcription

-On both platforms the result appears in History with the original audio attached.
-From there you can:
+On both platforms, the result appears in History with the original audio.
+In History, you can do these tasks:

-• Re-copy the text or post-processed version to your clipboard
+• Copy the text or the post-processed version to your clipboard again

-• Re-run a different mode against the same file
+• Run a different mode on the same file

-• Delete the entry along with the saved audio
+• Delete the entry and the saved audio